Tamsier Joof Aviance: Entrepreneur and radio broadcasting

 Tamsier was a former director of Bluewings Employment Security & Training Limited and Blue Light Training Services Limited both of which he resigned from and now runs his own businesses.
 He is an investor in African businesses seeking start-up or expansion capital through MYC4.
 Tamsier was also the founder of the Seereer Resource Centre (SRC), an organisation he conceived in 2008.
 The SRC preserves and promotes Seereer culture.
-Tamsier is a member of that ethic group.
+Tamsier is a member of that ethnic group.
 He is co-author of Learn to speak Saafi-Saafi: The complete language course and author of the Learn to speak the Seereer languages syllabus.
 Tamsier is also the founder of Seereer Radio which broadcast 24/7 for the Serer and Senegambian community.
 Tamsier is a presenter on Seereer Radio and is the main anchor on the Cosaan Seereer Show, a weekly cultural program which he co-hosts with Demba Sene, Mamadou Fall, Moussoukoro Sidibé and new host Laity Sene.
-He is also a regular on the Open Mike Show presented by Mamadou Fall.
+He is also a regular on the Open Mic Show presented by Mamadou Fall, and the founder of Seereer Heritage record label, a segment of Seereer Heritage Press, itself the imprint and publishing house of the SRC.

 Tamsier is a strong opponent of President Yahya Jammeh's regime and regularly speaks out against the brutality of the Jammeh regime on Seereer Radio, and occasionally on Gainako Radio.
 Tamsier regularly visits the Gambia to report on the country's political situation for Seereer Radio.
 He covered the trial of lawyer Ousainou Darboe and his Executive Committee, 9 May 2016 political prisoners - imprisoned for demanding electrical reform and the Gambian presidential election, 2016.
 He is one of few (if not the only) Gambian radio presenters living in the diaspora that regularly criticises the Jammeh regime yet continues to enter the country.
 Whilst he was still in the Gambia covering the 2016 presidential election and the release of Ousainou Darboe from jail, he continued to criticise the brutality of the Jammeh regime as he has done on previous visits.
 When asked by his colleagues whether he fears for his life being so candid about his criticism of the Jammeh regime, he replied "I may not be born here but my grandparents were born here and have fought and died for this country.
 If I do not have more stake in this country than Jammeh, then Jammeh certainly does not have more stake in this country than me."
 On the same topic, Tamsier had said on the Open Mike and Cosaan Seereer shows that "a real Serer does not fear death."
 He is also known for carrying out investigative journalism against the Jammeh regime and his enablers and outing them on the radio.
 He is one of few radio critics of Jammeh to have interviewed President-Elect Adama Barrow face-to-face on Gambian soil during the Jammeh regime (done at least twice).
 The first being Barrow's election campaign in Bakau on 29 November 2016, and after his victory in the 2016 presidential election - face-to-face interview at the Kairaba Hotel on 7 December 2016.